goldbergyoni/nodebestpractices/README.md

 ## ![✔] 1.5 Consider all the consequences when choosing the main framework

-**TL;DR:** When building apps and APIs using a framework is mandatory.
+**TL;DR:** When building apps and APIs, using a framework is mandatory.
 It's easy to overlook alternative frameworks or important considerations and then finally land on a sub optimal option.
-As of 2023/2024, we believe that these four frameworks are worth considering: Nest.js, Fastify, express, and Koa.
-Click read more for a detailed pros/cons of each framework.
-Simplistically, we believe that Nest.js the best match for teams who wish to go OOP and/or build large-scale apps that can't get partitioned into smaller deployment units.
-Fastify is our recommendation for apps with reasonably-sized components that are built around simple Node.js mechanics.
+As of 2023/2024, we believe that these four frameworks are worth considering: [Nest.js](https://nestjs.com/), [Fastify](https://www.fastify.io/), [express](https://expressjs.com/), and [Koa](https://koajs.com/).
+Click read more below for a detailed pros/cons of each framework.
+Simplistically, we believe that Nest.js is the best match for teams who wish to go OOP and/or build large-scale apps that can't get partitioned into smaller _autonomous_ components.
+Fastify is our recommendation for apps with reasonably-sized components (e.g., Microservices) that are built around simple Node.js mechanics.
 Read our [full considerations guide here](./sections/projectstructre/choose-framework.md)

 **Otherwise:** Due to the overwhelming amount of considerations, it's easy to make decisions based on partial information and compare apples with oranges.
 For example, it's believed that Fastify is a minimal web-server that should get compared with express only.
 In reality, it's a rich framework with many official plugins that cover many concerns